Suzanne P. Clark: U.S. Chamber of Commerce

-Clark's career with the U.S. Chamber of Commerce began in 1997, when she took a position as a top aide to CEO Tom J. Donohue.
+Clark's career with the U.S. Chamber of Commerce began in 1997, when she took a position as a top aide to then-CEO Tom J. Donohue.
 Between 1997 and 2007, Clark held multiple senior positions within the organization, ultimately serving as chief operating officer.

-In 2014, Clark was named senior executive vice president of the U.S. Chamber, serving until her 2019.
-In June 2019, she was appointed as president of the Chamber, becoming the first female president in the institution's 107-year history.
+In 2014, Clark was named senior executive vice president of the U.S. Chamber.
+In June 2019, she was appointed as president of the Chamber, becoming the first female president in the group's 107-year history.
 In March 2021, Clark succeeded Donohue's 24-year tenure as CEO of the Chamber.
+Her focus is meeting with lawmakers to shape federal legislation in a pro-business direction.